sitt1iu/Data-Analysis-portfolio/Social Media Ad Performance/README.md

 **Limitations**: This dataset is entirely synthetic, which means the patterns observed may not reflect real-world advertising dynamics.
 Statistical tests (e.g., t-tests, chi-square) were not conducted, so findings should be treated as exploratory rather than conclusive.

+## Recommendations

+- The relatively low conversion rate from click to purchase suggests that the landing page and post-click experience require further optimization.
+Efforts should focus on improving user journey, clarity, and purchase friction.

+- Platform and demographic factors do not appear to be primary drivers of performance.
+However, certain markets—such as Japan and Mexico—show relatively higher CVR, indicating potential opportunities for targeted investment and localized strategies.

+- User behavior suggests stronger engagement and conversion later in the week.
+Campaigns should be strategically scheduled on Thursdays and Fridays, when users are more likely to click and convert.